A parent’s guide to opening a bank account for a minor online

 When you receive the card, you’ll need to activate it.
 This is usually as simple as calling a number listed on the card or visiting a website or app to confirm that the card has arrived.

 From there, you can use the set-up and basic functions of the child's account to show your child how to use their new tools.
 Set up online banking access to help your child monitor account balances and make transfers.
-Visit an ATM to show your child the process of withdrawing cash.
-And encourage your child to keep an eye out for interest payments, monthly maintenance fees, and other account activity that will affect their finances.
+Teach your child how a debit card works, how to make a purchase and use an ATM, and the importance of watching for fees and other unexpected charges.

 Opening your child’s first bank account can help them learn valuable financial skills with hands-on experience.
 A joint bank account from a traditional bank is a fine option, but for specialized guidance and kid-friendly tools, consider Greenlight instead.